Capybaras: The World’s Largest Rodent

 About Capybaras

 Capybaras belong to the family Caviidae and the genus Hydrochoerus.
-These herbivorous animals are typically found in savannas, rainforests, and wetlands in South America.
+These herbivorous animals are typically found in South America’s savannas, rainforests, and wetlands.
 They have webbed feet, which make them excellent swimmers, and they can hold their breath for up to 5 minutes underwater.

 Capybaras are social animals and live in groups of up to 20 individuals, led by a dominant male.
 They communicate with each other through a variety of vocalizations, including barks, whistles, and grunts.
 Capybaras are also known for their grooming behavior, where they clean and groom each other as a way of social bonding.